Paranormal Activity 2: Tokyo Night

-Paranormal Activity 2: Tokyo Night (パラノーマル・アクティビティ 第2章 TOKYO NIGHT, Paranōmaru Akutibiti Dai Ni Shō: Tōkyō Naito) is a 2010 Japanese independent supernatural horror film written and directed by Toshikazu Nagae.
+Paranormal Activity 2: Tokyo Night (パラノーマル・アクティビティ 第2章 TOKYO NIGHT, Paranōmaru Akutibiti Dai Nishō Tōkyō Naito) is a 2010 Japanese supernatural horror film written and directed by Toshikazu Nagae.
 Commissioned by the Japanese distributor Presidio Corporation, the film is based on the 2007 American film Paranormal Activity by Oren Peli and documents events that follow from the original film.
-Paranormal Activity 2: Tokyo Night was screened at various locations across Japan by Cinema Sunshine.
-It was later screened in various other countries.

 Plot

 In March 2007, during a stay in San Diego, California (the setting of the first movie), Japanese student Haruka Yamano (Noriko Aoyama) is involved in a car accident that breaks both of her legs.
-She returns to her home in Tokyo in the care of her 19-year-old younger brother Koichi (Aoi Nakamura) after her father Shigeyuki leaves for a business trip abroad.
+She returns to her home in Tokyo in the care of her 19-year-old brother Koichi (Aoi Nakamura) after her father Shigeyuki leaves for a business trip abroad.

 One morning, Haruka discovers that her wheelchair has moved even though the wheels were locked.
 Koichi suspects it to be a paranormal force and places a mound of salt in Haruka's room, which becomes scattered the next day.
 Despite Haruka being dismissive, Koichi investigates further, and eventually, she lets him continue filming after a glass cup spontaneously breaks during dinner.
 Soon, they notice that multiple objects around the house have moved on their own from the camera footage.
 On the day when Koichi's friend Jun Nagoshi (Kōsuke Kujirai) visits with his girlfriend and her friend Misuzu Kure, Misuzu screams and foams at the mouth while examining Haruka's room.

 Koichi contacts a Shinto priest for a purification ceremony, and after the priest has done so, he tells the siblings that the presence has calmed down.
 After two days with no incidents, their father Shigeyuki returns home.
 On night 12, Haruka's wheelchair moves toward the camera and cuts it off, making the siblings realize that the presence is still in the house.
 Koichi tries contacting the Shinto priest but is told the priest died of a heart attack after leaving them.
 The incidents begin to worsen in violence, as Haruka is dragged out of bed by her hair.
 Haruka tries to contact Shigeyuki but he does not answer his call.